Elevator pitch

 Aggregate issues

-Total labor force participation has slightly increased since 2000, and most of the change is concentrated among older and young individuals.
-The participation rate among older individuals (aged 55–64) has accelerated since the early 2000s, resulting in an increase of about 25 percentage points between 2000 and 2016, now standing at 53.4%.
-This phenomenon should be interpreted in light of recent pension system reforms that increased the minimum retirement age, thus driving further participation among older individuals.
+The participation rate among older individuals (aged 55–64) has risen substantially, resulting in an increase of about 25 percentage points between 2000 and 2024, now standing at 61.3%.
+This shift is primarily due to the aformentioned important pension system reforms that raised the minimum retirement age, which has driven further participation among older individuals.

 The demographics of unemployment—Age and gender